Management Category

 Economic:

-- Alternative host for plant diseases like cucumber mosaic virus and broad bean wilt virus.
+- Yellow toadflax is an alternate host for plant diseases like cucumber mosaic virus and broad bean wilt virus.
+Its presence could put other more valuable plants at risk.

 Prevent the Spread